debops/debops/docs/ansible/roles/debops.ansible_plugins/getting-started.rst

 Ansible roles:

 ``file_src``
-  This lookup plugins allows "sideloading" files to copy into roles without the need to modify the roles themselves.
+  This lookup plugin allows "sideloading" files to copy into roles without the need to modify the roles themselves.
 It requires the ``debops`` Python module to be installed and uses configuration in :file:`.debops.cfg` to get a list of directories that are bases to look for custom files.